anirudhkhatry/Frozen-Lake-Game-using-RL/README.md

 Used a q learning based strategy using a decaying epsilon parameter which controls exploration vs. exploitation.

-The agent automatically learns the correct approach to reach the goal state without being explicitly programmed
+The agent automatically learns the correct approach to reach the goal state without being explicitly programmed.